-Nothing is worse than waking up early to catch a flight and rushing through security, only to find out the only smoking section isn’t in your terminal .
-Finding an airport that allows electronic cigarettes indoors is quite a rarity (trust us, we’ve looked!), but following the local rules and regulations of an airport or airline while traveling will ensure that your travels go smoothly.
+Nothing is worse than waking up early to catch a flight and rushing through security, only to find out the only place that allows vaping isn’t in your terminal .
+Finding an airport that allows electronic cigarettes and vaping indoors is quite a rarity (trust us, we’ve looked!), but following the local rules and regulations of an airport or airline while traveling will ensure that your travels go smoothly.

 Smoking/Vaping Laws of Busiest Airports Across the US